 Going to the playoffs was a pretty big deal for the school, as they were traditionally weak at baseball and this had been only the second time in school history the varsity team had ever qualified for the playoffs.
-During the season, the coach had moved up a few the better performing freshmen and sophomores to varsity.
+During the season, the coach had moved up a few of the better performing freshmen and sophomores to varsity.
 The team became more competitive.

 Wayne was surprised by this latest turn of events and very nervous about how it would all go for Leo, as the team would be facing far better teams.

 Well, Leo got to start as second baseman.
 He didn’t hit (there was a designated hitter) but he played the field as second baseman and did fine.
 They lost, and they were out of the playoffs.

 The team they played was flat-out better.
 Of the 2 seniors on Leo’s varsity team, neither had any interest from any college baseball teams.
-The team they lost to had 13 seniors, 6 of which were committed to Division I NCAA college baseball teams.
+The team they lost to had 13 seniors, 6 of whom were committed to Division I NCAA college baseball teams.
 Clearly, that team was loaded with well-coached talent that was ready for the next level.
 Would the varsity team be at that level by the time Leo was a senior?

 Leo’s team was happy to get even this far, and to play well enough that the game was not called early on account of a mercy rule.
 Mercy rules are various rules that kick in when one team is very clearly going to win—for example, a popular travel ball mercy rule ends the game after 4 or more complete innings, when a team leads by 8 or more runs.